- As low as $601/Night

 Our calendar is refreshed in real-time & our nightly prices are accurately displayed.
 Simply enter your desired dates and click 'Book Now!'

 With Upper King Street's fantastic dining and nightlife only one block away, this home is attractively located for your next couples' trip or hideaway with friends near the heart of downtown Charleston.
-This home is wonderfully positioned on a cobblestone alley in the Cannonborough Elliotborough neighborhood of Charleston, so you can leave your car in the supplied off-street parking space and effortlessly get around on foot.
-Head one block east to savor some of Charleston's best dining and nightlife - including The Ordinary - on King Street, or walk southward on King to pass by Marion Square and a wealth of stores, eateries, galleries, and other attractions on your way downtown.
+This home is wonderfully positioned on a cobblestone alley in the Cannonborough Elliotborough neighborhood of Charleston, so you can leave your car in the supplied off-street parking space and conveniently get around on foot.
+Head one block east to appreciate some of Charleston's best dining and nightlife - including The Ordinary - on King Street, or walk southward on King to pass by Marion Square and a wealth of stores, eateries, galleries, and other attractions on your way downtown.
 Liberty Square, where you can hop on board a boat to Fort Sumter, is one mile east, while the Historic Charleston City Market is one mile southeast.

-Cavernous yet comfortable, modern yet striking, this home is full of high ceilings, wood floors, and thoughtful updates such as stainless steel kitchen appliances, a private washer/dryer, and central air-conditioning.
+Cavernous yet comfortable, modern yet beautiful, this home is full of high ceilings, wood floors, and thoughtful updates such as stainless steel kitchen appliances, a private washer/dryer, and central air-conditioning.
 Come home from your city explorations to relax on the modest patio, share appetizers and wine at the kitchen table, or gather on the two living area couches to watch TV in the inviting ambience of the gas fireplace.

 THINGS TO KNOW